Madame-Aehm/dragonflies-mern/react-optimized.md

 });
 ```

 It is commonly used to target elements in the HTML, so much so that each JSX DOM element has a `ref` property which can be set to a `useRef` output.
+It can be a convenient way to trigger methods such as `input.focus()` and `form.reset()`.

 ```tsx
 // focus input